 The Woodlands is known as an oasis on the water surrounded by the woods, and Lake Woodlands is a premier spot to experience it firsthand.
 This 200-acre freshwater lake offers outdoor recreation, entertainment, and dining opportunities.
 It’s one of the lakes near The Woodlands where you can kayak or stand-up paddleboard in the morning then share a lakeside meal as you watch the sunset from a patio in the evening.

 Restaurant Row at Hughes Landing is located on Lake Woodlands and features some of the finest dining in the area.
-Treat yourself to fresh Florida stone crab at Truluck’s, signature steaks at Del Frisco’s Grille, and delicious shareables paired with an impressive list of wines and cocktails at Broken Barrel.
+Treat yourself to fresh Florida stone crab at Truluck’s, signature steaks at Del Frisco’s Grille, and Tex-Mex plates, margaritas, and an extensive tequila list at Escalante's.
 The annual Rock the Row free concert series takes place at Hughes Landing on Thursdays each spring and fall.
 The Embassy Suites by Hilton The Woodlands at Hughes Landing is conveniently located nearby, making it a great place to unwind after a day of fun on Lake Woodlands.